The Family Life Merit Badge: Your Ultimate Guide In 2026

 What Are The Family Life Merit Badge Requirements?

-1. Prepare an outline on what a family is and discuss this with your merit badge counselor.
+1. Prepare an outline on what a family is and discuss this with your counselor.
 Tell why families are important to individuals and to society.
 Discuss how the actions of one member can affect other members.

 3. Prepare a list of your regular home duties or chores (at least five) and do them for 90 days.
 Keep a record of how often you do each of them.
 Discuss with your counselor the effect your chores had on your family.

-5a.
-The objective or goal of the project
+• (a) The objective or goal of the project

-5b.
-How individual members of your family participated
+• (b) How individual members of your family participated

-5c.
-The results of the project
+• (c) The results of the project

 6. Do the following:

-6b IV.
-Personal and family finances
+• (4) Personal and family finances

-6b VI.
-The effect of technology on your family
+• (6) The effect of technology on your family

-6b VII.
-Good etiquette and manners
+• (7) Good etiquette and manners

 1) Prepare an outline on what a family is and discuss this with your merit badge counselor.
 Tell why families are important to individuals and to society.
 Discuss how the actions of one member can affect other members.

-The word, ‘family’ can mean different things to different people.
+The word ‘family’ can mean different things to different people.
 Strictly speaking, a family is a group of people related by blood or marriage.
 However, to some, the definition of a family can extend to those they love or have strong connections to.

 At its core, families are groups of people in interaction with each other.
 Effective families provide individuals with a sense of safety and belonging.
 Parents teach their children, and eventually, those same children start their own families.
 In a sense, a family is like a mini-society.

 Because families within our society are so interconnected, the actions of just one individual can create ripple effects that extend far beyond themselves.
+If you’re interested in how community and family connect, check out the Citizenship in the Community merit badge!

 To find specific reasons as to why you’re important to others, first examine the roles you play within your family: